chrisyamas/chrisyamas/README.md

 # Hello World!

-## Check back in soon!
-I'm really beginning to get the hang of this whole 'coding' thing.
+## Keep your eyes out for this GitHub, I'm really beginning to get the hang of this whole 'coding' thing.